jojozhuang/jojozhuang.github.io/_tutorial/docker/serving-static-website-with-nginx-in-docker.md

 > Introduce how to serve static files in Nginx with Kitematic.

+## 1. Steps
-Guide how to serve static website in Nginx with Kitematic.
+Steps for serving static website in Nginx with Kitematic.
 * Download and run a web server container
 * Explore the container’s website data natively on your Mac
 * Use volumes to modify the website data

-## 1. Prerequisite
-If you haven’t installed Docker and Kitematic, please install Docker Toolbox by referring to my previous posting [Install Docker Toolbox and Kitematic on Mac]({% link _posts/2016-09-11-installing-docker-toolbox-and-kitematic-on-mac.md %}).

 ## 2. Running Nginx Web Server Container
 ### 2.1 Creating Nginx Container